-Vulvovaginitis is inflammation of the vulva or vagina.
-It’s very common in girls who haven’t reached puberty yet.
+Vulvovaginitis is irritation or inflammation of the vulva or vagina.

-Young girls don’t have the hormone oestrogen.
-Without oestrogen, the skin of their vulvas is thin and delicate.
-This means that bacteria or vaginal discharge can easily irritate their skin.
+Vulvovaginitis is very common in the years before puberty.
+This is because young girls don’t have the hormone oestrogen.
+Without oestrogen, the skin of the vulva is thin and delicate.
+This means the skin can be easily irritated.

 Very rarely, vulvovaginitis symptoms might be caused by sexual abuse.

 Symptoms of vulvovaginitis

 A discoloured and sore vulva is the most common symptom of vulvovaginitis.
 The vulva might look red on lighter skin or brown, purple or grey on darker skin.
 Your child might also get smelly discharge from the vagina or complain of burning when they urinate.

 Vulvovaginitis symptoms often come and go.
 Some days or weeks your child might not have any problems, and then they might have symptoms for several days or weeks.

 Symptoms can last until your child reaches puberty.

 Occasionally your child’s vulva might be itchy if they have eczema or a skin condition called lichen sclerosis, which also affects the vulva.
 If the area is very itchy or your child has pain that’s worse at night in bed, it’s most likely because of worms.